 A lot of things can affect a regular fixed-line connection - read more about that here - but even more things can get in the way of a 4G signal, especially in a place like central London.
 Tall buildings, metal and concrete structures, thick walls, and nearby slopes or hills can all slow it down.
-You may well get 40Mb speeds… or you might get much lower than that.
+You may get as high as 40Mb speeds… or you might get much lower than that.

 At the moment, most Relish customers say they do indeed receive decent speeds, so that's good.
 However, as the service gets more and more popular, your connection could get slower.

 Another common problem with wireless broadband like Relish is latency - better known as lag.
 It tends to be worse than on fixed-line broadband, which isn't great if you want to play online games or make Skype calls.